arinjay97/IIC/Amazon Web Services/Store SES responses in SQS then push them to DynamoDB for storage.md

 3. Login to the [IAM Console](https://console.aws.amazon.com/iam/home?) and in the navigation pane choose Roles, and then choose **Create Role**.

-4.Choose the AWS service trusted entity type, choose Lambda, and then choose Next: Permissions.
+4. Choose the AWS service trusted entity type, choose Lambda, and then choose Next: Permissions.

 ![Create Role](/screenshots/Amazon%20Web%20Services/Create%20role.png)

-5.Choose **AWSLambdaBasicExecutionRole, AWSLambdaSQSQueueExecutionRole and AmazonSQSFullAccess** managed policies, and then choose Next.
+5. Choose **AWSLambdaBasicExecutionRole, AWSLambdaSQSQueueExecutionRole and AmazonSQSFullAccess** managed policies, and then choose Next.

 6. Provide a name for the role of your choice, and then complete the creation of the role.